cloudmesh-community/book/chapters/linux/linux.md

 For more information we recommend you to find out about it on the internet.
 A convenient reference card sis available at <http://www.cs.jhu.edu/~joanne/unixRC.pdf>.

-### Makefiles on Windows

-Makefiles can easily be accessed also on windows while installing gitbash.
-Please reed to the internet or search in this handbook for more information about gitbash.

 ## chmod